w3f/polguard/README.md

 # Monitoring Platform

-A comprehensive monitoring solution for the Polkadot ecosystem, focusing on real-time detection and alerting.
-Built with NestJS and Polkadot.js.

-## Overview

 The Monitoring Platform is designed to monitor Polkadot, Kusama, and related parachains, mostly for security-related events.
 The platform is built as a modular system with several specialized services working together, with the API service serving as the central control point for incident management and configuration.

 ## Architecture